Martin Truex Jr.: 2014

-2015: 1st Championship Four Appearance
+2015: First Championship Four appearance

 Before the 2015 season, crew chief Todd Berrier was released and replaced with rookie crew chief Cole Pearn.

 Truex's season began on a high note.
 He led the most laps of the Sprint Unlimited (28 of 75).
-He led late but after a late-race red flag period erased his 5-second lead on Joey Logano, Truex lost his rhythm and finished second to Matt Kenseth.
-In a post-race interview, an emotional Truex said "We needed this.
+He led late, but after a late-race red flag period erased his five-second lead on Joey Logano, Truex lost his rhythm and finished second to Matt Kenseth.
+In a post-race interview, an emotional Truex said, "We needed this.
 The race was over once Kenseth pulled away from me.
 But we needed this.
 After the last year and a half that I've had this satisfies a lot."

-Truex continued his good momentum, finishing in the top ten in 14 of the first 15 races including a runner-up at Las Vegas.
+Truex continued his good momentum, finishing in the top-ten in fourteen of the first 15 races, including a runner-up at Las Vegas.
 His only poor finish during this period was a 29th-place finish at Bristol, seven laps down, after being swept up in a late-race accident.
-At Kansas, Truex led the most laps (95), but a late caution killed his chances as he slipped back to 9th on the last restart, and he was unable to make up enough ground to catch Jimmie Johnson.
+At Kansas, Truex led the most laps (95), but a late caution killed his chances as he slipped back to ninth on the last restart, and he was unable to make up enough ground to catch Jimmie Johnson.

-At the Coca-Cola 600, Truex led the most laps (131 of 400), but with 20 laps to go, he had to make a late-race fuel stop and finished 5th.
+At the Coca-Cola 600, Truex led the most laps (131 of 400), but with twenty laps to go, he had to make a late-race fuel stop and finished fifth.
 At Dover, Truex led the most laps again (131 of 405), but a poor restart caused him to slide back to seventh and cost him the race to Johnson.

-At Pocono, Truex started third, and ran up front for most of the race, leading 97 of 160 laps.
-On the last restart, he managed to pull away to a 1.8-second lead on Kevin Harvick to take the checkered flag in first place.
-For Truex, this snapped a 69 race winless streak and was also the fourth straight points race in which he led the most laps.
+At Pocono, Truex started third and ran up front for most of the race, leading 97 of 160 laps.
+On the last restart, he managed to pull away to a 1.8-second lead on Kevin Harvick to take the checkered flag in 1st place.
+For Truex, this snapped a 69-race winless streak and was also the fourth straight points race in which he led the most laps.
 It was the second win for Furniture Row Racing and the first for crew chief Cole Pearn.

-With a third-place finish in a rain-shortened Michigan race, Truex became the first driver since Richard Petty in 1969 to start a Cup season with 14 top-10 finishes through the first 15 races.
-At Sonoma, Truex was running in the top 20 until shortly after the first restart, when David Ragan turned him in the esses, which saw Truex crash into a jersey barrier, resulting in a 42nd-place finish.
+With a third-place finish in a rain-shortened Michigan race, Truex became the first driver since Richard Petty in 1969 to start a Cup season with fourteen top-ten finishes through the first fifteen races.
+At Sonoma, Truex was running in the top-twenty until shortly after the first restart, when David Ragan turned him in the esses, which saw Truex crash into a jersey barrier, resulting in a 42nd-place finish.
 At Daytona, Truex was running up front until he was caught up in a crash on lap 106, relegating him to a 38th-place finish.
-Despite a string of bad races, Truex nonetheless made the Chase for the Sprint Cup and advanced through the first 2 rounds of the Chase.
-He also advanced to the final four at Homestead-Miami and went on to finish 4th in the final standings, a then-career best for both FRR and Truex.
+Despite a string of bad races, Truex nonetheless made the Chase for the Sprint Cup and advanced through the first two rounds of the Chase.
+He also advanced to the final four at Homestead-Miami and went on to finish fourth in the final point standings, a then-career best for both him and FRR.